cklutz/ConcurrentDictionaryTests/ConcurrentDictionaryTests/Article.md

 in the form of Unit Tests.
 To fully understand, you should also look at the output (`Console.Out`) of each test, as it includes additional information.

-So let's delve into details and see how it goes.
+So, let's delve into details and see how it goes.

 ## Immutable Data

-Immutable data structure/object/type is, simply put, an entity who's state cannot be modified after it is created.
+Immutable data structure/object/type is, simply put, an entity whose state cannot be modified after it is created.
 There is no shared state that could be concurrently modified by multiple threads.
-That makes them predestinated for use in multi threaded situations and for concurrent access.
+That makes them predestinated for use in multi-threaded situations and for concurrent access.

 A typical example of an immutable type in .NET is `System.String`.
 You cannot change the content of an existing string instance.
 If, say, on string is appended to another `"x" + "y"`, a new string instance (`"xy"`) is created.
-Thus a thread that holds a reference to the `"x"` instance will never see that change - which is good.
+Thus, a thread that holds a reference to the `"x"` instance will never see that change - which is good.
 Compare that with a `System.Text.StringBuilder`: if something is appended to a string builder instance, it changes _that_ instance.
-So any thread that has a reference to that instance will observe this change - whether it wants to or not.
+Any thread that has a reference to that instance will observe this change - whether it wants to or not.
 Thus, explicit locking is required to make sure such changes are observed consistently or even that the type in question does not break its internal invariants in the face of multiple threads.

 Related to that, immutable data is also very useful because the original value never changes.
-For example, assuming you have a `System.DateTime` (which is a nother example of an immutable type in the BCL) set to the 25th of June.
+For example, assuming you have a `System.DateTime` (which is another example of an immutable type in the BCL) set to the 25th of June.
 You can use `System.DataTime.AddDays(1)` to get the 26th as a _new_ `System.DateTime` instance.
 The original instance never changes.
 Regardless how often you perform that operation on it, it never will.

 In the case of `AddOrUpdate()` immutable values in the dictionary are thus super helpful.
-It doesn't matter how often `updateValueFactory` is invoked before the returned value is actually inserted (or updated) into the dictionary, because each call is side-effect free with regards to the value itself.
+It doesn't matter how often `updateValueFactory` is invoked before the returned value is inserted (or updated) into the dictionary because each call is side-effect free with regards to the value itself.

 A very simple example is this: